Tech-at-DU/Magic-8Ball-Swift4/P1-Getting-Started/content.md

 You can see the app's flow in the designs above.

-1. The user will open the app from our app icon
+1. The user will open the app from our app icon.
-2. The user is then presented with a prompt to think of a question to ask the Magic 8-Ball
+2. The user is then presented with a prompt to think of a question to ask the Magic 8-Ball.
-3. Finally, the user can either tap the **Shake** button or rage-shake their phone for an answer.
+3. Finally, the user can either tap the **Shake It!** button or rage-shake their phone for an answer.

-# What You'll Learn
+## What You'll Learn

 By the end of this tutorial, you will:

-- create a new Xcode project
+- Create a new Xcode project
-- add an app icon to your app
+- Add an app icon to your app
-- navigate and become familiar with Xcode
+- Navigate and become familiar with Xcode
-- build a really, **really** simple UI
+- Build a really, **really** simple UI
-- write code that randomly generates an answer
+- Write code that randomly generates an answer

 # Important: Read Me!